Dan and Phil (radio show)

-Dan and Phil (previously known as The Radio 1 Request Show) was a British radio show that aired on BBC Radio 1 from 2013 to 2014.
-It was presented by Dan Howell and Phil Lester, who are most commonly known as Dan and Phil.
+Dan and Phil (previously known as The Radio 1 Request Show) is a British radio show that aired on BBC Radio 1 from 2013 to 2014.
+It was presented by Dan and Phil, an entertainment duo consisting of Daniel Howell and Phil Lester.

 The show was a spiritual successor to the original Request Show on the station, allowing listeners to request songs to be played but also encompassing additional entertainment features.
 It was loosely based on Dan and Phil's now discontinued internet series, The Super Amazing Project, which included segments such as Internet News.

 The show's successor, The Internet Takeover, began airing on 1 September 2014 at 9pm.

 History

 The Radio 1 Request Show was originally hosted by Reggie Yates on Saturday afternoons (October 2007 until April 2012), and Jameela Jamil on Sunday evenings (April 2012 until January 2013).

 After doing a variety of other work for BBC Radio 1, such as one-off shows at Christmas and work at the station's presence at the Edinburgh Festival Fringe, in November 2012 it was announced that Dan and Phil would present the show, with the visual element bringing a change of format.
 Part of the reasoning behind this was to add to the station-wide effort of lowering the average listener age.

-In June 2014, it was announced that from 1 September 2014, the presenters would move to a weekly Monday night slot, from 9pm to 10pm, to a show that would continue to be fully visualised.
-This show would be known as The Internet Takeover, hosted by a rotation of presenters from the online world, and would incorporate some features from the original Dan and Phil show, such as the Internet News and the audience's music videos (though listeners would be unable to request songs to be played).
+In June 2014, it was announced that starting 1 September 2014, the presenters would move to a weekly Monday night slot, from 9pm to 10pm, to a show that would continue to be fully visualised.
+The show, The Internet Takeover, incorporated some features from the original Dan and Phil show, such as the Internet News and the audience's music videos (though listeners would be unable to request songs to be played).

 The final Dan and Phil show was broadcast on 24 August 2014, effectively leaving the station without a request show.